sheny2/PEAL/README.md

 | 6 | 1 | 2 | 1 | 1 | 1 | 1 | 0.3219037 | -1.6069905 | -0.5368642 | -3.596303 |

 ### Data Preparation
 PEAL operates on hierarchical data.
 Our dataset, `three_lvl_dat`, contains records of patient visits nested within sites.
-We first perform a simple preprocessing step to reorder the data, which can sometimes help with model fitting, though it's not strictly required by PEAL.
+We first perform a simple preprocessing step to reorder the data by visit counts at each site.

 ```r
 # Calculate the number of visits per patient to use for reordering